 Attendance Policy: Regular attendance is a critical component to being successful in courses whether online or face-to-face.
 You will greatly impact your level of success by attending and participating in class on a regular basis.
 It is highly encouraged for you to log into D2L once a day to check for updates and announcements and check your COM email.
-Instructor reserves the right to drop any student who has excessive absences in person or fails to log in to D2L and/or complete assignments.
+The instructor reserves the right to drop any student who has excessive absences (in person or fails to log in to D2L) or has excessive missing assignments.